-The fund is the outgrowth of The Lake Area Rotary Club Fire Relief Fund (LARCA) that was created by the Lake County Rotary clubs in 2015 after a series of fires ravaged through the community including the devastating Valley Fire, raised nearly $1 Million.
-The LARCA fund has been successfully deployed these past 18 months to assist those described by Ron Roberts, President of the Lake Area Rotary Club Association, ““The goal of our committee from day 1 has been to find the holes in the system and get the help to where it is needed most and do it with nearly zero overhead costs.”
-He goes on to state “with the onslaught of these new and incredibly devastating fires in our neighboring counties, it’s now time to take that knowledge and experience we gained here in Lake County and now expand it to help others.”
+The fund is the outgrowth of The Lake Area Rotary Club Fire Relief Fund (LARCA) that was created by the Lake County Rotary clubs in 2015 after a series of fires ravaged through their communities, including the devastating Valley Fire, and raised nearly $1 Million.
+The LARCA fund has been successfully deployed these past 18 months.
+Ron Roberts, President of the Lake Area Rotary Club Association said, “The goal of our committee from day 1 has been to find the holes in the system and get the help to where it is needed most and do it with zero overhead costs.”
+He goes on to state, “With the onslaught of these new and incredibly devastating fires in our neighboring counties, it’s now time to take that knowledge and experience we gained here in Lake County and expand it to help others.”

 “LARCA Rotary District 5130 Fire Relief Fund”

 PO Box 2921